mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 1:02:24

 **Question:** [...]
+I’ve experienced that if I try to fight [pain], it gets worse...

+**Katagiri:** Right.

-I’ve experienced that if I try to fight [pain], it gets worse, and if I get into it, then I can stay with it, but then all of a sudden inside my mind, all of a sudden, that’s it, and then I have to move, and so forth.
+**Same person:** ... and if I get into it, then I can stay with it, but then all of a sudden inside my mind, all of a sudden, that’s it, and then I have to move, and so forth.
 So, does it get better with sitting?

 **Katagiri:** Mmm, well, if you continue to sit, you can be free from the pain, you can get better.
 But, don’t worry too much, okay?
 Anyway, pain is also your friend.
-Because pain is coming from thought.
+Because pain is coming from [the source].
 Whatever you do, [there is] always pain.
 Not only in zazen; if you want to be an athlete, a football player – there is always pain there.
-Even though you become a janitor, there’s always pain there.
+Even if you become a janitor, there’s always pain there.
 So, not only zazen.

 **Same person:** I have a sensation, like, I can see my feet turning blue.
 Is there a danger to this? *[Laughter.]*